 Mark Levinson engineers began their design of the gain stage with pairs of JFETs (junction field-effect transistors), chosen for their low noise and high gain.
 JFETs achieve these characteristics in part by being large, and with their large size comes nonlinear gain – or distortion.
 To mitigate this, BJTs (bipolar junction transistors) were added to the circuit.
 The BJTs exhibit very low input impedance and very high output impedance, which translates to excellent bandwidth and linearity.
 By creating a cascode of the JFETs and BJTs, they created a design with the best characteristics of both sets of devices.

-Engineers then connected the output of the cascode to another transistor of the opposite “gender.”
+Engineers than connected the output of the cascode to another transistor of the opposite “gender.”
 Current flows through it in the opposite direction to “turn around” the direction of the signal current.
 This special connection is called a Folded Cascode and it is a hallmark of the Pure Path circuit: high gain with low noise, wide bandwidth, and excellent linearity.

 Military Grade Components

 All Mark Levinson equipment employs electronic components carefully chosen for their specific task.
 Gain-stage JFET pairs have high gain, low noise, low distortion, and because they are encapsulated in the same package, the two devices operate under nearly identical conditions.
 Capacitors used in critical filtering locations are film types, noted for their consistent performance regardless of temperature and frequency.
 Finally, resistors in critical gain-setting and feedback locations use tantalum nitride thin-film elements.
 An extremely costly material, tantalum nitride typically finds use in sensitive military equipment because it is unusually stable with respect to temperature, exhibits very low noise, and is unaffected by magnetic fields.
 In fine audio equipment, those characteristics make the sound even more revealing and effortless, free of the low-level nonlinearities caused by lesser resistive materials as they heat and cool under dynamic conditions.
-Housed in an aircraft-grade 6063-T5 extruded aluminum chassis, the № 534 features extremely high build precision, to exceedingly low tolerances.
+Housed in an aircraft-grade 6063-T5 extruded and machined aluminum chassis, the № 519 features extremely high build precision, to exceedingly low tolerances.

 Completing the Signal Path